Dual-Coding Theory

 Why Dual Coding Matters: Real-World Applications

-The power of DCT lies in its ability to explain various cognitive phenomena and offer practical insights:
+The power of Dual-Coding Theory lies in its ability to explain how different forms of representation support memory, comprehension, and communication.

 Improving Learning and Memory